roitraining/gemini-enterprise-in-action-plays/5-vibe-coding-for-instant-deployable-apps/1-ux-design-from-a-napkin-sketch-image-to-code/instructions.md

    - Two distinct chart placeholders
    - A data table section at the bottom

-3. **Important:** Ignore fine visual details for now.
+**Important:** Ignore fine visual details for now.
 Focus entirely on the structure and layout of the page.

-**Checkpoint:** You should have a rough sketch with a clearly defined block layout before asking Gemini to generate anything.

 ### Task 2: Upload the Sketch and Generate the Initial UI
 Now, let's bring the sketch to life in Canvas.